 COBRA coverage can be terminated when:

-You reach the last day of maximum coverage;
+- You reach the last day of maximum coverage;

-You fail to make timely premium payments;
+- You fail to make timely premium payments;

-The employer ceases to maintain a group health plan;
+- The employer ceases to maintain a group health plan;

-You obtain coverage with another employer group health plan and have satisfied any waiting periods for preexisting conditions under the new plan;
+- You obtain coverage with another employer group health plan and have satisfied any waiting periods for preexisting conditions under the new plan;

-You become entitled to Medicare after COBRA was elected;
+- You become entitled to Medicare after COBRA was elected;

-You engage in conduct that would justify the plan terminating coverage of a similarly situated participant or beneficiary not receiving continuations coverage (such as fraud).
+- You engage in conduct that would justify the plan terminating coverage of a similarly situated participant or beneficiary not receiving continuations coverage (such as fraud).

-Be aware, there may be consequences if you waive Medicare Part B when you are first eligible for Medicare believing you can enroll in Medicare Part B when your COBRA coverage ends.
+COBRA and Medicare Part BBe aware, there may be consequences if you waive Medicare Part B when you are first eligible for Medicare believing you can enroll in Medicare Part B when your COBRA coverage ends.
 If you waive Medicare Part B when you are first eligible for Medicare, you may not enroll in Medicare Part B until an open enrollment period (each January through March) and coverage will not be effective until the following July 1st and you will be charged a 10% surcharge for each year of delayed enrollment for as long as you have Medicare Part B. If your COBRA coverage expires in March, for example, you will not be able to enroll in Medicare Part B until the following January and coverage will not be effective until July 1 of the next year.
 Please contact our Senior Health Insurance Program at (800) 548-9034 prior to making any decisions regarding your Medicare Coverage.

 What Happens When COBRA Coverage Ends?You or your dependents may be eligible to convert coverage to an individual policy at any time during the continuation period or at the end of the period, except when the continuing person becomes eligible for Medicare.
 Check your policy to find out if a conversion policy is offered.
 You may also want to shop around for an individual policy on your own.
 You may be able to find better coverage at a more affordable rate.
 An insurance broker in your area can assist you in applying for individual coverage.
 Please note that individual policies may underwrite applicants, may apply pre-existing condition limitation periods, and may attach riders to permanently exclude coverage for an existing health condition.
 If you or your dependents have a medical condition that precludes the purchase of individual coverage, the HIPAA CHIP plan offered by the Illinois Comprehensive Health Insurance Plan may be an option when the continuation policy expires.
 This plan provides coverage for individuals with an uninsurable health condition, without preexisting condition exclusions or limitations, if there has notbeen a break in coverage of more than 90 days.
 We encourage you to apply for the HIPAA CHIP plan at least two months prior to your COBRA coverage expiration in order to allow ample time for the application to be processed.
-For an application and information, you should contact the Illinois Comprehensive Health Insurance Plan (ICHIP) at (866) 851-2751 orhttp://www.chip.state.il.us/.
+For an application and information, you should contact the Illinois Comprehensive Health Insurance Plan (ICHIP) at (866) 851-2751 orhttps://www.chip.state.il.us/.
 NOTE: If you have a medical condition that renders you uninsurable and you elect a conversion policy rather than HIPAA CHIP, you will lose your rights to elect HIPAA CHIP.
 If you elect the conversion policy and then decide, for whatever reason, to drop it, you will not be eligible for the HIPAA CHIP plan.
 You will have to apply for coverage with the regular CHIP plan, which may have a waiting list and does not pay for preexisting conditions for the first six months of coverage.

 For More Information